 To the untrained eye, it might seem like a Moka pot and percolator are six of one, half a dozen of another.
 After all, they both make coffee, right?
 Well, yes, but that’s pretty much where the similarities end.
 Moka pots make small batches of strong, concentrated coffee and are often called stovetop espresso makers, even though that isn’t quite right.
 Percolators, on the other hand, make large pots of average-strength coffee.
 Percolators are workhouse machines that used to be the go-to coffeemaker for restaurants and diners before modern drip coffee machines became prevalent.

 In this article, we’re going to compare and contrast Moka pots with percolators.
-The two are very different despite their outward similarities, so we’ll go line-by-line, sparing no expense to bring you all the details you need to know in order to choose which one is right for you.
+The two are very different despite their outward similarities, so we will go line-by-line, sparing no expense to bring you all the details you need to know to choose which one is right for you.
 Spoiler alert: most people could probably use one of each.
 Let’s get started!

 How Does a Moka Pot Work?